Floydlang/floyd/docs/floyd_systems.md

 ### 3 - INSIDE FLOYD PROCESSES

 Here your code runs like small independent programs.
 They still need to deal with the mess in the real world, but the Floyd runtime has hidden lots of complexity of the hardware your code runs on.
 There is no multi-threading or aliasing.
-You don't do logic here, focus is gluing things together into on-going processes and coordinating the reality vs your logic code.
+You don't do logic here, focus is wiring things together into on-going processes and coordinating the reality vs your logic code.

-A process uses a bunch of libraries aka components aka packages.
-Your own or other people's.
+A process uses a bunch of components (aka libraries aka, aka packages).
+Your own components or other people's.
 Only the top level of a Floyd process can instantiate components.

 ### 4 - INSIDE THE SIMULATION / THE MATRIX